tiry/nuxeo-elasticsearch-replicator/nuxeo-es2kafka-connector/README.md

 Looking at the [connector page](https://www.confluent.io/product/connectors/), it seems that the 3 linked opensource connectors are actually doing `Kafka => ES` and not the reverse.

 This means we are still missing the first part of our pipe.

+## Send App level OpLog in nuxeo-stream

+This module allows to queue indexing command using `nuxeo-streams` so that the flow of indexing commands can be replicated in order to keep an off-site Nuxeo + Index up to date.

+Until we update the ES indexing inside the platform to go through nuxeo-streams as it is done for the audit trail, the idea in this addon is to do the work as the elasticsearch client level.

+Thia addon contribute a custom client for elasticsearch that in addition of sending the command to the local ES cluster also stored the commands in a log using nuxeo-stream.

+                                  ===> ES Cluster (local)
+    Nuxeo => ESDuplicatorClient ==
+                                  ===> Kafka ===> LogStash/Connector => ES Cluster (remote)

+NB: the remote part if more likely to be a Kafka Connector that a simple LogStash.

+# Status

+ - initial implementation of the ES => stream

+# Configuration

+## nuxeo.conf

+    kafka.enabled=true

+# Requirements

+This module requires Java 8 and Maven 3.

+# Building

 # Licensing